cea-hpc/phobos/doc/design/lrs_interface.md

 * Error response: this response type is sent in case of error when handling any of the available request types.
 It contains details about the error that happened.

-## Internals

-The LRS is Phobos's "brain".
-Its scheduling policies will drive Phobos performance.

-For now (2019.09.27) its scheduling algorithm is relatively trivial:

-* The requests are handled one by one, in the order they arrive, with the release requests handled first.
-* For write requests: the LRS first tries to find a mounted medium matching the request, otherwise it will attempt to find a matching medium in the DSS and mount it.
-A "matching medium" has enough space to contain the requested size and has all the requested tags.
-* When mounting a medium: the first drive that is not currently in use is freed to mount the new medium.
-* The first request that triggers an EAGAIN blocks the line of requests until it can be satisfied.

-In the future, it will be critical to implement better strategies that look at pending requests more globally to be able to take the most out of the available hardware.
-It will also be necessary to be able to allocate a medium that has less space than required if no other medium can fulfill this request;
-this will have the effect of splitting the data over multiple media.